JustinSilbiger/JustinSilbiger/README.md

 ### Silbiger Family Tree

-I am currently leading the development of the **Silbiger Family Tree project**, a comprehensive web application designed to document my family's history.
+I am currently leading the development of the **Silbiger Family Tree Database**, a comprehensive web application designed to document my family's history.
 This project leverages Node.js and Express for the backend and PostgreSQL for managing complex family data.
 Key features include:

 - **User Authentication**: Secure administrator login system.
 - **Data Management**: Efficient handling of detailed family member information.